jordigb4/NER_crf/README.md

-# Named Entity Recognition with Conditional Random Fields
+# NER with Conditional Random Fields

 <a name="readme-top"></a>